PrettyGoodFreedomTech/grapevine-brainstorm/README.md

 NRD: nostr + react + dashboard
 -----

-The is a free template for anyone who wants to make a nostr app in react using an admin / dashboard - style UI.
+The is a free template for anyone who wants to make a nostr app in react using a dashboard (admin) - style UI.
 It relies on the open source [nostr-hooks](https://github.com/ostyjs/nostr-hooks) by osty, as well as ndk and nostr-tools.

 ## How this template was created